BscCanCode/mimics_google_account/README.md

 - Designing logic before writing code

 ---
+## 🔄 Updates:

+- ✅ Fixed a bug where it asked for a password even after an invalid email input during account creation.
+- 💡 Slight logic improvement in email validation flow

 ## Note
 - This README was crafted with the help of AI chatbots — part of my learning process, I kept it raw and honest to reflect my current journey in coding.
 Will refine as I grow!